OLDSMAR, Fla — A local mom that purchased baby formula at an Oldsmar CVS says it was switched out for what looks and smells like all-purpose flour.

 This has been reported in other states around the country — a woman was even arrested in Tucson after she was found guilty of swapping baby formula with flour at stores in that area, including at two Walmart’s.
 After ingesting the tampered formula, one baby got sick but is doing okay now, according to AP.

-The FDA urges anyone with a food product issue to report it in its database.
-That way they can investigate and find it what happened.
+The FDA urges anyone with a food product issue to report it in its database, that way they can investigate and find out what happened.